yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 {: .comment}

 ## Hands-on Sections
 In the following part, we'll download our data which we want to analyze or upload your own virus genomes.
 Since we first want to make an alignment before we determine the primers, we need sequenced genomes in fasta format.
-Our sample data are a fasta file with Polio 1 virus genomes.
+Our sample data is a fasta file with Polio 1 virus genomes.

 > <hands-on-title> Data Upload Part 1 </hands-on-title>